x3p0-dev/x3p0-breadcrumbs/README.txt

 == Changelog ==

-Please see the `changelog.md` file included with the plugin file.
-Or, you can view the [online change log](https://github.com/x3p0-dev/x3p0-breadcrumbs/blob/master/CHANGELOG.md).
+Please see the `CHANGELOG.md` file included with the plugin file.
+Or, you can view the [online changelog](https://github.com/x3p0-dev/x3p0-breadcrumbs/blob/master/CHANGELOG.md).